This is a tale of dreams lost and dreams found again, a tale of wonder. But first, I will irk you, dear reader, with a discussion of definitions.

 I regret that this is the one element missing from the movie adaptation.
 The inventor is highly respected, and, alas, the film lacks an essential plot point: the sane inventor is not seeking glory, and therefore has no reason to cooperate with the pirates.
 In the movie, the inventor is deceived into thinking the aristocrat is an philanthropists seeking to fund his research.

-I regret that this is the edited and dubbed version, which sound slightly odd to my ear (the Czech voices fit the look of the characters better.)
+I cannot recommend the edited and dubbed version, released in America under the title The Fabulous World of Jules Verne.
+The voices sound slightly odd to my ear (the Czech voices fit the look of the characters better.)
 The opening, where the narrator says he is friends with Nemo and Barbicane and Robur has been cut, and an odd emphasis, not present in the original, makes the narrator a partisan of progress, rather than merely an admirer.

 The Czech original, for example, says “Man has legs and should stick to walking on land!” but the Americanization of the same line says, “It is a divine judgment” — so apparently the Americans were more willing than the Reds behind the Iron Curtain to portray the Church as an enemy rather than an aid to progress.
 Whatever, comrades.